 An Arduino-based debugWIRE debugger: dw-link

-Unfortunately, neither the old nor the new Arduino IDE supports any kind of debugging for the classic AVR chips.
-So what can you do when you want to debug your Arduino project on small ATmegas (such as the popular ATmega328) or ATtinys?
+What can you do when you want to debug your Arduino project on an ATmega328P or on a classic ATtiny?
 In theory, it should be possible to use on-chip debugging via the debugWIRE interface, which can be accessed by utilizing a so-called hardware debugger.
-You do not own such a hardware debugger, but you would like to try it out?
-Then dw-link is the right thing for you.
+If you do not own such a hardware debugger but would like to try it, then dw-link is the right thing for you.
 It turns an Arduino UNO into a hardware debugger.
 It can be used stand-alone (using the symbolic debugger AVR-GDB in a console window), or you can use it as part of the Arduino IDE 2 or other IDEs.
+Check out the quickstart guides!